 It was such a joy to document the story of Katie bringing Soleil into the world with the incredible support of her husband, doula, midwife, nurses, and doctors.
 Enjoy Soleil's birth story!

 The first time I went to Alaska, I honestly wasn't expecting it to be THAT epic.
-Growing up in the PNW, I've been spoiled with beautiful scenery and wildlife.
+Growing up in the Pacific Northwest, I've been spoiled with beautiful scenery and wildlife.
+I thought Alaska would be pretty similar.
 I. Was.
 So.
 Wrong.
-It was seriously one of the most amazing trips I've ever been on!
-So, of course, I was thrilled when UnCruise Adventures recently asked me to return to photograph one of their incredible 7-day itineraries: Inner Reaches Western Coves.
+It was seriously one of the most amazing trips I've ever been on!!
+Like jaw-droppingly awesome.
+Like whale-snot-just-got-all-over-my-lens epic.

-After our UnCruise, we spent an amazing day in Juneau with Above & Beyond Alaska paddling Mendenhall Glacier to explore the ice caves before catching our flight back to Seattle.
+After our trip with UnCruise, we spent a glorious day in Juneau with Above and Beyond Alaska paddling to Mendenhall Glacier and exploring the ice caves before catching our flight back home to Seattle.

 I was so honored when Ana, a local Seattle wedding photographer, asked me to photograph the birth of her daughter, Mia.
 I love working with other photographers!
 Ana and I photographed weddings together and became good friends in the process.
 The best word to describe her birth would be "joyful!"
 Even while laboring so hard, Ana smiled and laughed through it all!
 At 3am, baby Mia arrived wailing into Mama's outstretched arms!
 I returned to Northwest Hospital's Childbirth Center the following day to capture Mia's introduction to her brother and her grandparents.
 There was so much love and happiness in that room!